-There is a nice ‘Typograph’ typesetter in the collection.
+There was a nice ‘Typograph’ typesetter in the collection.
 Notice the little springs underneath each key.
 To change from one typeface to another, a typesetter needed a mere two hours to swap out all the type!

 Typesetting music must have been even more difficult than typesetting regular text.
 As you can see the text and the score are set wrong-reading.
 It isn’t too difficult to see that this example was most likely part of a book of religious songs.

-In those days newspapers didn’t have any pictures on their cover.
+In those days many newspapers didn’t have any pictures on their pages.
 This example is from ‘De Standaard’, a newspaper that still exists today.
 Notice the tools in the background, such as the wooden hammer which is used to make sure that none of the slugs (lines of type) stick out.

-The museum houses a few presses including this Marinoni ‘Presse Universelle’, which originally was powered by a steam engine.
+The museum housed a few presses including this Marinoni ‘Presse Universelle’, which originally was powered by a steam engine.
 During the visit, we got to see this press in action.
 It runs remarkably well for a machine that is over 100 years old.

 The other press that we saw in action was this Alauzet & Tiquet, a copy of a Koenig & Bauer cylinder press from 1835.
 This particular type remained in production until the end of the 19th century.
-With two kids busy turning the main drive wheel, one press operator loading each sheet of paper by hand and another to take care of ink and other stuff, around 800 prints per hour can be made.
+With two kids busy turning the main drive wheel, one press operator loading each sheet of paper by hand, and another to take care of ink and other stuff, around 800 prints per hour could be made.

-Of course work doesn’t stop once a job is printed.
+Of course, work doesn’t stop once a job is printed.
 Pages still have to go through the bindery and finishing.
 Instead of showing one of the guillotine cutters from the museum’s collection, here is a stack of books that still need a bit of time before they can be shipped to the customer.